SigmaHQ/sigma-specification/README.md

 - [appendix_modifier](appendix/appendix_modifer.md) is a document that defines the different modifiers that can be used in a Sigma rule.
 - [appendix_tags](appendix/appendix_tags.md) is a document that defines the standardized tags that can be used to categorize the different Sigma rules.
-- [appendix_taxonomy](appendix/appendix_taxonomy.md) is a document that defines the different field names and log sources that should be used to ensure sharable rules
+- [appendix_taxonomy](appendix/appendix_taxonomy.md) is a document that defines the different field names and log sources that should be used to ensure sharable rules.

 ## SigmaHQ

 The following files are not part of the sigma specification.
-They are only helpers for the management of the main [rule repository](https://github.com/SigmaHQ/sigma/tree/master/rules)
+They are only helpers for the management of the main [rule repository](https://github.com/SigmaHQ/sigma/tree/master/rules) under SigmaHQ

 [SigmaHQ Filename Normalisation](sigmahq/Sigmahq_filename_rule.md)